goetas/twital/doc/en/source/index.rst

 .. note::

-    To learn more about composer please refer to its original site.
+    To learn more about composer please refer to its original site (https://getcomposer.org/).

 Basic API Usage
 ***************